 The UCF Bachelor of Science in Photography degree builds upon those strong technical foundations through advanced studies in studio and digital methodologies, editorial & narrative, aesthetics, the history and theories of photography and the application of all of those considerations towards creating bodies of work that a graduate can use as a steppingstone to various avenues of image creation.
 The studies offered at UCF help provide students with an opportunity to further explore their creative potential.

-The B.S. in Photography degree program is housed on the eastern region campus of UCF at Daytona State College, (see campus map.)
-The photography department is located in the DSC Photography building, (number 530) which contains state of the art studio, computer, darkroom, and classroom facilities.
-In addition, the Southeast Museum of Photography is also on the DSC campus.
+The B.S. in Photography degree program is located on the UCF Eastern Region campus at Daytona State College, (see campus map) and is part of the School of Visual Arts & Design in the College of Arts & Humanities.
+The photography department, located in building number 530, contains state of the art studio, computer, darkroom, and classroom facilities.